 Model Magic: Visualizing Division with Two-digit Divisors

 Using models to understand division with two-digit divisors offers a visual approach to a concept that can sometimes seem abstract.
 Models, such as base-ten blocks, number lines, or area models, can provide a tangible representation of the division process.
-Let's explore how to use models to divide with two-digit numbers.
+Let's explore how to use models to divide by two-digit numbers.

 Dividing Using Two-digit Numbers with Models